 So whether you’re a seasoned traveler or planning your first trip, navigating a new town or region can be daunting.
 This guide is packed with essential travel tips and insider advice to ensure your Cotswolds adventure is filled with unforgettable memories.

-What does AONB stand for Cotswolds?
+What does AONB stand for?

 The Cotswolds were designated UNESCO World Heritage Site in 1966 in recognition of its rich diversity and outstanding countryside.
 Among 47 AONB sites across the UK, Wales and Northern Ireland, the area is the third highest protected landscape on the planet and the fourth.
+That is why it is known as the Cotswolds AONB.

 Getting there?